The Soul-making School

 July 22nd Teaching with Sil & Hojin

-July 29th Dancing in the Flames & The Creative Process with Adam Reid
+July 29th Dancing in the Flames & The Creative Process with Guest Speaker Adam Reid

 August 19th Teaching & dreamwork Sil

-September 9th Teaching & closure with Sil, Sandra & Hojin
+September 9th Teaching & closure with Sil & Sandra

 Fall Semester: